 Staff Screening and Practices

-- Adult staff members and volunteers must clear a criminal background check.
+- Adult staff members and volunteers have cleared a criminal background check.
 Mission Blue Camp currently utilizes GoodHire.com, an FCRA compliant vendor.

 - Staff policy requires that staff are not to be alone with any child in private locations like bathrooms, pool changing rooms; a second staff member must be present.

-- We will always have 2 staff members present on hikes.
+- We will always have a minimum of 2 staff members present on hikes.

 - Most of our instructors are school teachers who are additionally screened by their schools.

-- The camp has a first aid kit in the school library and staff using the field will also have a first aid kit with them.
+- The camp has first aid kits at manager's desk, kitchen and staff room.
+All staff using the blacktop or field will also have a first aid kit with them.

 - Camp coordinators and staff will review health issues for every child in the camp at the at the start of the camp.